 The Art & Law Oral Arguments consist of presenters who present 7-minute talks on works, projects, and ideas related to art and law.
 Like Pecha Kuchas, Oral Arguments are presented similarly – each presenter has a timed presentation of 20 images, each shown for 20 seconds.
 That’s just 6 minutes and 40 seconds to explain their work, project, or idea related to art and law.
-The Oral Arguments are followed by a Q&A session.
+The Oral Arguments are followed by a Q&A session and a small reception.

 For more information on Oral Arguments, or how to become a presenter, please email Sergio Muñoz Sarmiento at firstname.lastname@example.org.

 Volume I: October 28, 2017

 The Art & Law Program cordially invites you to its first Oral Arguments on Saturday, October 28, 2017.
 Volume I will take place at NYU's Einstein Auditorium, located at 34 Stuyvesant Street, New York City, and will begin at 4pm.

 Volume I will consist of eight presenters, all alumni of The Art & Law Program.
 The presenters are: Thomas Beale, Abram Coetsee, Terike Haapoja, Nicole Belangeil Kaack, Kenneth Pietrobono, Susan Rosenberg, Vered Snear, and Alex Strada.

 Presenter bios and titles are available here, in PDF format.

 Thomas Beale: The Universal Outlaw